esamattis/immer-reducer/README.md

 import {ImmerReducer, createActionCreators} from "immer-reducer";

 class MyImmerReducer extends ImmerReducer {
-    // each method becomes a reducer
+    // each method becomes an Action Creator setFirstName(firstName) {
-    setFirstName(firstName) {
         // State updates are simple as assigning a value to
         // the draftState property thanks to Immer